rawiriblundell/jsonprint/README.md

 Finally, the object is closed.

 This object is structured in isolation.
-If you want to append it, you might use `json_comma()` before invoking this function.
+If you want to append it to something, you might use `json_comma()` before invoking this function.

 There is no major input validation here, you must ensure that the input is sane.